Mathiofficial/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Program:
 ```
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: thamaraiselvan v
+Developed by: Mathiyazhagan.A
-RegisterNumber:  212221230115
+RegisterNumber:  212222240063
 ```
 ```
 import pandas as pd